What are you looking for in a new owner?

 Your puppy will have a good understanding of toilet training by the time they leave us!

-We start toilet training with the puppies from two weeks of age with puppy pads, and eventually get them used to going to the toilet outside.
+We start toilet training with the puppies from two weeks of age with a litter tray and puppy pads, and eventually get them used to going to the toilet outside.
 You must expect accidents while they are very young and potentially even the occasional accident up to a year old.
 Getting a good toilet routine in place from day one is key to successfully toilet training your dog.

 How much grooming will my puppy need?

-You will need to set a consistent grooming routine for your dog.
-You can either go DIY style, which I am happy to give advice about, or use a professional groomer every 4 - 6 weeks.
-However, the coats of all of our dogs will need proper brushing between grooms.
+You will need to set a consistent grooming routine for your dog and you will need to thoroughly brush your dog once every 7 - 10 days.
+To maintain the length of your dogs coat, you can either go DIY style, which we are happy to give advice about, or use a professional groomer every 8 - 16 weeks.
 Groomers cannot work magic, if your dog becomes matted they will have to be clipped short.
 Your puppy will leave us with a full grooming kit and we will demonstrate how to groom your dog on handover day.

 Will my puppy come with a contract?